-In an article published in the Nature Catalysis, Assistant Professor Galia Maayan of the Schulich Faculty of Chemistry at the Technion-Israel Institute of Technology presents a molecular complex (also called an artificial molecular cluster) that dramatically improves the efficiency of water oxidation.
-It does so by biomimicry – a field of engineering inspired by nature (bio=life, mimetics=imitation).
-In this specific case, the inspiration comes from the process of photosynthesis in nature.
+Assistant Professor Galia Maayan of the Schulich Faculty of Chemistry at the Technion – Israel Institute of Technology and her student, Naama Gluz, may have a solution.
+In an article published in Nature Catalysis, they presented a molecular complex (also called an artificial molecular cluster) that dramatically improves the efficiency of water oxidation.

-Photosynthesis is a natural process that developed in plants, bacteria and algae through evolution.
+The process mirrors photosynthesis, a natural process that developed in plants, bacteria, and algae through evolution.
 Energy from the sun is used to transform water and carbon dioxide into organic material and oxygen.
-This process is vital for life on Earth, because all animals incapable of performing photosynthesis (including human beings) are nourished from the food chain whose first link is photosynthetic bacteria.
-In addition, the oxygen we breathe originates in photosynthesis.